BSChuang/ML-WEBH/index.md

 <img src="CS 4641 Proposal Video Presentation.png">

 ### Introduction
-With the emphasis of social media on our present day society, information is being spread faster than ever.
-Users can stay up to date with the internet’s latest trends, political activity, and possibly the hottest topic of 2020, Covid-19 related news.
-However, while great at quickly sharing news, social media also allows for anybody to post information as the truth, regardless if the facts are accurate.
-The goal of our machine learning project is to create a model to detect Covid-19 related “fake news”, or untrue information, presented as real news found in social media.
-Our model will be able to tell whether an article is related to Covid-19 and from there, decide whether the article presents factual information.
+Social media plays an important role in disseminating Covid-19 related information.
+However, although social media is great at disseminating information, there aren't strong controls on what information gets spread.
+The goal of our project is to create a model to detect Covid-19 related “fake news”, i.e. information that is factually inaccurate or even dangerous.
+Our model will be able to tell whether a social media post is Covid-19 related and from there, decide whether the post is factual.

-Users must remain vigilant and rely on their intuition or fact-check the articles they read to guarantee its validity.
-However, with the constant stream of information and posts, this rarely happens.
-Data scientists have created “fake news” classifiers in the past, but nothing on the same scale has been done with Covid-19 news.
-Creating an unbiased classifier tailored to check articles under this topic will be extremely helpful to determine the true developments regarding Covid-19.
+Data scientists have created fake news classifiers in the past, but nothing on the same scale has been done for Covid-19 specific information.
+Creating an unbiased classifier tailored to check social media posts about this topic will be extremely helpful in preventing the spread of misinformation online

 ### Methods